 Tips based on Session Type

 - Panels: Meet with your panelists and practice!
-We recommend creating an agenda and determining who will speak about the different parts of your presentation given the expertise of the people participating.
-Moderators should tailor questions to each panelist rather than asking everyone the same questions.
-Moderators should also craft questions to draw out differing viewpoints and encourage friendly debates.
+We recommend you create an agenda and determine who will speak about the different parts of your presentation given the expertise of the people participating.
+We encourage moderators to ask relevant questions each their panelists, instead of asking them all the same questions.
+Moderators should also craft questions to draw out disagreements with their panelists to cause friendly debates.

 - Workshops: Work with your fellow facilitator(s) beforehand in order to create an organized, cohesive plan.
-Also, plan for a larger audience – if bringing handouts, be sure to print out enough!
+Also, plan for a larger audience – if you are bringing handouts, be sure to print out enough!

 - Poster Session: We’re unable to print your poster, so make sure to bring it with you to GHC.
-We encourage you to set up your poster before the General Session for people to view and so you’re less rushed before presenting.
+Prepare to present your poster multiple times to different types of attendees – some may be experts in your field, some may not.
 See our rules for speaking for more information about poster logistics.

-- Student Opportunity Lab: This is an opportunity for you to connect with students on a personal level.
-Prepare your presentation based on this format —you may end up having a conversation with a few students per session.
+- Student Opportunity Lab: This is an opportunity for you to meet with students on a more personal level.
+You will NOT have any audio-visual support.
+Prepare your presentation based on this format; you may end up having a conversation with a few students per session.